BCODMO/bcodmo_frictionless/README.md

 - `fields` - a list of fields to perform this operation on
   - `input_field` - the name of the field to split
   - `output_fields` - the names of the output fields
   - `pattern` - the pattern to match the input_field.
-Use python regular expression matches (denoted by parentheses) to capture values for `output_fields`
+Use python regular expression matches (denoted by parentheses) to capture values for `output_fields.
+Use pattern or delimiter.`
+  - `delimiter` - the delimiter on which to split the input_field.
+Use pattern or delimiter.`
 - `delete_input` - whether the `input_field` should be deleted after the `output_fields` are created
 - `boolean_statement` - a single boolean statement.
 Only rows that pass the statement will be impacted.
 See `boolean_add_computed_field` for details on boolean syntax.